ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-durability}

-{{site.data.keyword.block_storage_is_short}} achieves data durability by storing volume data behind highly available, active-active storage controllers.
-Each controller pair receives write I/O that is synchronously mirrored between the storage nodes, then passed to the drive layer that's protected by multiple RAID groups.
-The RAID groups have multiple parity drives, which protect against data loss in case a drive fails.
-If there's an outage on one storage node, the partner node takes over from the failed node and I/O continues to be served.
-Failure of a single component will not result in data loss.
+{{site.data.keyword.block_storage_is_short}} volume data is stored redundantly across multiple physical disks in an Availability Zone to prevent data loss due to failure of any single component.

 ### How are volumes created and attached to an instance?
 {: faq}